RevenueHunt/docs/docs/how-to-guides/troubleshoot-product-results.md

 Navigating through the product recommendations can be challenging, especially when dealing with numerous products and collections linked to quiz choices.

-This guide will walk you through the process of troubleshootuing product recommendations.
+This guide will walk you through the process of troubleshooting product recommendations.
 It can help you understand why a certain product was recommended or missing from the Results Page.

-**Understanding the Basics**
+!!! warning "Understanding the basics"

     When a particular product appears (or fails to appear) on the Results Page, it's crucial to understand the mechanism behind its selection.
 This involves tracing back to the quiz responses and analyzing the [voting system](https://docs.revenuehunt.com/how-to-guides/how-to-recommend-products/#voting-system) that influences product visibility.

 ## Step-by-Step Process to Check Recommendations